oderby/owenderby.com/content/blog/2016-election-pa-results.md

 As Figure 5 shows, relative registration increases were even more significant between counties Trump won and counties Clinton won.
-They differed by about 6% on average, and represent (again, taking a pessimistic view that all these extra registered Republicans turned out to vote for Trump) as much as 227,709 marginal votes for Trump, about 60% of the marginal votes he gained over Romney.
+They differed by about 6% on average, and represent[^9] as much as 227,709 marginal votes for Trump, about 60% of the marginal votes he gained over Romney.

-And while that definitely could potentially explain a majority of Trump's win, it's unlikely that it explains every vote, and assumes a very perfect situation, where every possible vote due to higher turnout or registrations voted for him - when in all likelihood these extra voters turned up in the same proportion as the rest of voters and voted closer along party lines.
+And while that definitely could explain a majority of Trump's win, it's unlikely that it explains every vote - in all likelihood these extra voters turned up in the same proportion as the rest of voters and voted closer along party lines.
 Using these more realistic assumptions, we'd attribute just 26,528 marginal votes (7%) from higher turnout and 160,250 marginal votes (42%) from shifting registrations to Trump.
-Note there is also likely some overlap in the impact of these phenomenon on these numbers (increased turnout is related to increased net republican registrations).
+Note there is also likely some overlap in the impact of these phenomena on these numbers (increased turnout is related to increased net Republican registrations).

-**Conclusion:** While increased republican turnout and registrations across the state likely account for a large portion of Trumps extra marginal votes (close to 50%, using the reasonable estimates), these phenomenon don't explain them all.
+**Conclusion:** While increased Republican turnout and registrations across the state likely account for a large portion of Trump's extra marginal votes (close to 50%, using the reasonable estimates), these phenomena don't explain them all.

 ### Theory #2: Independent Candidates and Disillusioned Democrats

-Perhaps the other common theory I've heard is that many democrats were disillusioned with Clinton (including so-caled "Bernie Bros", amongst others).
-The theory holds that these voters opted to vote for an independent candidate instead of along party lines, or simply didn't turn out to vote at all, and that's why Trump was able to win a historically 'blue' state.
-Can we see if this is true?
-As with all of these questions, it's hard to ascertain the truth, and nearly impossible to get a definitive answer with the data I'm using.
-Nevertheless, there are a few things we can look at.
+Perhaps the other common theory I've heard is that many Democrats were disillusioned with Clinton (including so-called "Bernie Bros", among others).
+The theory holds that these voters opted to vote for an independent candidate instead of along party lines, or simply didn't turn out to vote at all, allowing Trump to win a historically 'blue' state.
+Though it's hard to ascertain the truth, there are a few things we can look at.

-First, we consider the possibility of a lower turnout by democrats.
-However, Figure 4 shows that turnout increased compared to 2012 in nearly all counties.
-And while it's possible that much of that turnout was republicans voters, it's unlikely it was exclusively republicans.
-In any event, we've already covered what impact that had on Trump's victory in the previous section (whether more Trump voters turned out or fewer would-be Clinton voters turned out, the result on marginal votes is the same), and we'll cover how it could have contributed to flipped counties next.
+First, we consider the possibility of a lower turnout by Democrats.
+However, Figure 4 shows that voter turnout increased compared to 2012 in nearly all counties.
+So it's unlikely that more Democrats stayed home than in previous years.

-Second, we can also consider the "flipped" counties as potential places where disillusioned democrats had an impact.
-As Figure 1 showed, only 3 counties flipped democrat -> republican (and 1 flipped republican -> democrat, counteracting the other 3 somewhat, but we'll ignore that here).
-But let's pessimistically attribute those losses entirely to democrats not voting for Clinton.
+Second, we can also consider the "flipped" counties as potential places where disillusioned Democrats had an impact.
+As Figure 1 showed, only 3 counties flipped Democrat -> Republican (and 1 flipped Republican -> Democrat, counteracting the other 3 somewhat, but we'll ignore that here).
+Let's attribute those losses entirely to Democrats not voting for Clinton.
 Combined, these 3 counties contributed 64,717 marginal votes to Trump (only 17% of the 384,653 total votes Trump gained over Romney).
-Again, the total impact is probably less, because these flipped counties also factor into the some of the other phenomenons discussed in this section.
+Again, the total impact is probably less, because these flipped counties also factor into some of the other phenomena discussed in this section.

-Finally, we look at how the changes in votes for just the democratic candidate (**not** VD, just straight difference in votes Clinton and Obama received correlates with changes in votes for independent candidates.
-If many democrats opted to vote for independent candidates rather than Clinton in this election, we should see a negative correlation between the two variables (indicating that the increase in the independent vote is correlated the decrease in democratic vote).
+Finally, we look at how the changes in votes for just the Democratic candidate (**not** VD, just straight difference in votes Clinton and Obama received) correlates with changes in votes for independent candidates.
+If many Democrats opted to vote for independent candidates rather than Clinton in this election, we should see a negative correlation between the two variables (indicating that the increase in the independent vote is correlated the decrease in Democratic vote).

 {{< figure src="/img/election_16/pa/dIV_by_dDems_16.png"
     link="/img/election_16/pa/dIV_by_dDems_16.png" width="100%"
     caption="Fig 6.
-Plot of dIV vs change in % votes for democratic candidate in 2012-2016. ">}}
+Plot of dIV vs change in % votes for Democratic candidate in 2012-2016. ">}}

-However, Figure 6. doesn't confirm this theory.
+However, Figure 6 doesn't confirm this theory.
 In fact, there's a slightly positive correlation between the two values.
-This means that in counties where Clinton loss the fewest votes (or even gained), percentage-wise, when compared with Obama '12, there was a larger increase in the percentage of votes cast for independent candidates.
+This means that in counties where Clinton lost the fewest votes (percentage-wise) when compared with Obama '12, there was a larger increase in the percentage of votes cast for independent candidates.

-But for argument's sake, let's assume that all of the additional votes (as a percentage) the independent candidates received in 2016 (over 2012) came exclusively from democrats who otherwise would have voted for Clinton.
+But for argument's sake, let's assume that all of the additional votes (as a percentage) the independent candidates received in 2016 (over 2012) came exclusively from Democrats who otherwise would have voted for Clinton.
 That would explain only 142,027 of the marginal votes Trump garnered (37% of the total extra marginal votes he won in 2016).

-**Conclusion:** Although a popular refrain amongst Clinton-supporters in the aftermath of the election, it appears that disenfranchised democrats didn't help Trump as much as you might be led to believe.
+**Conclusion:** Although a popular refrain amongst Clinton-supporters in the aftermath of the election, it appears that disenfranchised Democrats didn't help Trump as much as you might be led to believe.
 In the worst case, they explain around 50% of the marginal votes he gained, but more likely they only explain in the realm of 25% of them (assuming the independent votes came fairly uniformly from